-For children living in the world’s most desperate places, COVID-19 is a serious threat to their already fragile situation.
-But the community skills, knowledge, infrastructure and relationships that child sponsorship has invested into year-after-year has created a lifesaving line of defence.
+For children living in the world’s most dangerous places, COVID-19 is a serious threat to their already fragile situation.
+But the community skills, knowledge, infrastructure, and relationships that child sponsorship has invested year-after-year has created a lifesaving line of defence.

 But these children, and their communities, don’t stand alone.
 We will be there with them, because we already are.

 empowers 3.3 million children, their families and their communities in 54 countries.
 We have worked alongside these communities over the long term, helping them to become stronger so that children have what they need to survive and thrive: things like clean water, toilets and knowledge about why handwashing matters; trained community health workers with access to the equipment and supplies they need; a network of people in their community who look out for children and protect them.
 In the face of the COVID-19 crisis